healthschema/healthschema.github.io/_posts/2015-08-20-github-intro.md

 {% endhighlight %}

+Footnotes are supported as part of the Markdown syntax.
+Here's one in action.
+Clicking this number[^fn-sample_footnote] will lead you to a footnote.
+The syntax looks like:

+{% highlight text %}
+Clicking this number[^fn-sample_footnote]
+{% endhighlight %}

+Each footnote needs the `^fn-` prefix and a unique ID to be referenced for the footnoted content.
+The syntax for that list looks something like this:

+{% highlight text %}
+[^fn-sample_footnote]: Handy!
+Now click the return link to go back.
+{% endhighlight %}

+You can place the footnoted content wherever you like.
+Markdown parsers should properly place it at the bottom of the post.

 Reference: http://techcrunch.com/2012/07/14/what-exactly-is-github-anyway

 What the heck is GitHub and why are developers so excited about it?
 You may have heard that GitHub is a code sharing and publishing service, or that it’s a social networking site for programmers.
 Both statements are true, but neither explain exactly why GitHub is special.